aaronbrezel/NASA_API_Demo/NASA_API_Profile.md

 # NASA API Profile

 NASA's APIs give developers access to a wide variety of agency data.
 The information accessible through these APIs range from an archive of exoplanet data to outer space weather forecasts.
-For the purpose of this demo, I have focused on the "Mars Rover Images" API, which makes image data from NASA's Curiosity, Opportunity, and Spirit rovers available.
+For the purpose of this demo, I have focused on the "Mars Rover Images" API, which makes available image data from NASA's Curiosity, Opportunity, and Spirit rovers.

 For access to all of NASA's APIs, visit https://api.nasa.gov/index.html.

 The Mars Rover Photo API was built and is maintained by Chris Cerami, an independent developer.
 In-depth inquiries should be directed to Cerami at chrisccerami@gmail.com or via Twitter at @chrisccerami.
 NASA encourages contributions to its growing list of APIs.
+Check out NASA_API_Demo.py in this Github repo for a companion tutorial on how to make requests to this API using python.

 ## Setup

 ### Step 1: Get your unique API key

 Most API's require developers to apply for a unique key.
-This key is a password of sorts for the API and allows the host, to track data usage.
+This key is a password of sorts for the API and allows NASA to track data usage.
 To get a NASA API key, navigate to https://api.nasa.gov/index.html if you haven't already.
 Scroll down to the "Get Your API Key" header and fill out the form.
 You should immediately receive a unique key consisting of a string of letters and numbers. **Save this string**.

 ### Step 2: Navigate to Mars photos API page

 Navigate to the Mars Rover Photos API using this URL: https://api.nasa.gov/api.html#MarsPhotos.
 You *can* get to this page from the NASA API homepage where you got your key, but I recommend using the link above as navigation on the site is a little wonky.
+Here you will find a brief tutorial on the purpose of the API and how to use it.
+Cerami also wrote his own tutorial that you can find on his personal Github page here: https://github.com/chrisccerami/mars-photo-api

 #### A quick aside about APIs